jamiebrynes7/obsidian-todoist-plugin/README.md

    This command opens up a modal for creating a task in Todoist.
 You can set the project/section, labels, and due date through this modal.
 Any text selected when this command is executed will be pulled for the task content.

+3. 'Add Todoist task with the current page'

+   Similiar to the previous command, this one also appends a link to the current active page to the task input.

 ## CSS

 This plugin comes with default CSS intended for use with the default Obsidian themes.